ashyx/TWRP_Samsung_Galaxy_a8hplte/README.md

-# TWRP for the Samsung Galaxy SM-A800I
+# TWRP device tree for the Samsung Galaxy SM-A800I